<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • Poems

-Anna and I anticipated that many of the kids attending were there because they would be leaving our school over the summer and heading to their next city.
-So we loaded them up with a few souvenirs with our school logo and a couple of kids went home with an extra prize from a book raffle.
+We anticipated that many of the kids attending would be there to create journals because they would leave our school over the summer and PCS to their next city.
+So we loaded them up with a few souvenirs with our school logo, and a couple of kids went home with an extra prize from a book raffle.

-Before the kids left, we asked them to remember one other thing about journaling:
+Before the kids left, we asked them to remember just one thing about the power of journaling and the connection to other military kids.

-A new friendship, in a new place, can always be started simply by asking, “Where have you lived?”
+You can always start a new friendship in a new place by asking, “Where have you lived?”

-Their stories will always be a connection point to potential military and non-military friends alike.
-It’s comforting to have detailed adventures prepared in their minds to discuss when meeting new people, whether at school or in their neighborhoods.
+Their military life stories will always be an immediate link to potential military and non-military friends.
+It’s comforting for young kids to have detailed adventures prepared in their minds to discuss when meeting new people, whether at school or in their neighborhoods.

 Dawn M. Smith